How Do I Change My Name in Nevada?

 How do you go from a Nevada marriage license to changing your name?
 Let's discuss the sequence of events and turnaround times.

-Whoever officiates your wedding must return your license to the county recorder's (not clerk's) office within 10 days after your ceremony.
+Whoever officiates your wedding must return your license to the county recorder's—not the county clerk's—office within 10 days after your ceremony.

 Afterward, order a certified copy of your marriage certificate from the county recorder to legally change the name on your social security card, driver's license, passport, etc.